IT-WIBRC/dev-tools/packages/devkit/README.md

 # List all templates, prioritizing the local config
 dk list

-# List templates for a specific language (e.g., 'javascript')
+# List templates for a specific language (e.g., 'javascript' or its alias 'js')
-dk list javascript
+dk list js

 # List templates and filter by a where clause (e.g., 'name:vue')
 dk list --where name:vue